timbitss/reflow-oven-controller/README.md

 ![Reflow Status](/images/reflow_status.PNG "Reflow Status")

 To **start** the reflow process, enter `reflow start`.
-- The oven temperature must be less than the reach temperature of the cooldown phase (see profile.c) to start the reflow process, otherwise an error message is shown.
+- The oven temperature must be less than the reach temperature of the cooldown phase to start the reflow process, otherwise an error message is shown.

 To **stop** the reflow process and turn PWM off at any point in time, enter `reflow stop`.